 5. Early or Late Flights are Best

-Most people don’t like to fly at this time so you have a better airport experience and experience less delays as well.
+Most people don’t like to fly at this time, so you have a better airport experience and experience fewer delays as well.

 6. Leave for the Airport with Plenty of Time

 Even if you have an unusual surprise and the lines aren’t long, at least you’ll make your flight and you can relax at the gate with a good book.

-There is nothing more stressful then almost missing your flight.
+There is nothing more stressful than almost missing your flight.

-I recently flew home from Austria via Munich on the busiest day of the year.
+I once flew home from Austria via Munich on the busiest day of the year.
 I had two hours to get to my gate, and almost didn’t make it.

-I only made it because I begged the airport guy to slip me through on the fast lane and he only did it because I was solo and my flight was leaving in 15 minutes.
+I only made it because I begged the airport guy to slip me through on the fast lane of the security line and he only did it because I was solo and my flight was leaving in 15-minutes.

 The crew of young men who tried to follow me were denied and they would have missed their flight for sure.
-Being the holidays, you’ll struggle to get on the next, or the next flight.
+Being the holidays, you’ll struggle to get on the next flight, or even get a flight at all.

 7. Fly Direct to Avoid Possible Connection Delays

-If not, plot your connection routes carefully bearing in mind weather conditions that might cause delays.
+If you can fly direct, do it.
+If not, plot your connection routes carefully and bear in mind weather conditions that might cause delays.

 8. Avoid Airline Counters If You Can